syncfusion-content/xamarin-docs/Xamarin/Accordion/Getting-Started.md

 `SfAccordion` is a layout control with vertically stacked list of accordion [Items](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.SfAccordion~Items.html) that comprise of [Header](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.AccordionItem~Header.html) and [Content](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.AccordionItem~Content.html).
 You can load any View in Header and Content.
 User can expand or collapse the Content view by tapping Header.

-Here, Labels are loaded in Header and Content of accordion items.
+Here, Grid is loaded in Header and Content of accordion items.

+N> When loading Label as direct children of Header/Content of AccordionItem, then it will lead to exception in Forms 4.0 and above version.
+So, load Label inside Grid to overcome the crash.

 {% tabs %}
 {% highlight xaml %}